cloudmesh-community/fa18-523-66/paper/paper.md

 Step 3: Add model object i.e. linear regression object

+To create a linear regression model, all you have to so is drag and drop the desired object into the analysis screen.

 ![SAS Viya Add Data Object [@image-viyaAddDataObject]](images/sasViya_addObject.JPG)

 Step 4: Specify roles on the right options panel